Gold, Frankincense and Myrrh

 The three wise men gave Jesus gold, frankincense and myrrh because they honored a king.
 Gold has endured as a commodity.
-And while you may not be investing in frankincense and myrrh, their modern-day descendants, biopharma and bitumen (oil), are great investments for the long haul.
+And while you may not be investing in frankincense and myrrh, their modern-day descendants, biopharma and bitumen (oil), could be great investments for the long haul.*

 No matter what investments you stuff in your stocking this holiday season, have a Merry Christmas.
 And remember that some of the most timeless investments are some of the smartest.